Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 When the census counts them, that determines how many electoral college votes your state has.

-So, as a practical matter, if you have large numbers of illegal immigrants in your district, then your district gets smaller, and you can create an adjoining also democrat district full of illegals.
+So as a practical matter, if you have large numbers of illegal immigrants in your district, then your district gets smaller, and you can create an adjoining also Democrat district full of illegals.

-You don't need citizens, you don't need legal immigrants, illegal immigrants can bulk up your electoral college votes.
+Illegal immigrants can bulk up your electoral college votes.

 So there are real, as well as all the federal benefits you're entitled to.